My Cost of Living in the Philippines

-I see tourists getting stranded at the end of there budget wondering where all the money went, I hear terrible stories of expats ending up homeless because of mismanagement of their funds.
+I see tourists getting stranded at the end of their budget wondering where all the money went, I hear terrible stories of expats ending up homeless because of mismanagement of their funds.

 Be in control of your money and live accordingly to your income.
-Know what you can spend, budget and do not overspend (too often), says she who overspend in December on Christmas gifts for everybody but herself.
+Know what you can spend, budget, and do not overspend (too often), says she who overspends in December on Christmas gifts for everybody but herself.

-For me, that means keeping my spending tracker updated and divide the leftover money by the days that are left in the month so I roughly know my daily budget.
+For me, that means keeping my spending tracker updated and dividing the leftover money by the days that are left in the month so I roughly know my daily budget.
 For example:

 Another thing I like to mention: the cost of living may differ from place to place and from island to island.
-Life on Palawan or Boracay or in Metro Manilla is way more expensive than in more rural areas, like Guimaras, Sipalay, Siquijor or any other place that has no Mall, no fancy hospital and no excessive tourism.
+Life in Palawan or Boracay or in Metro Manilla is way more expensive than in more rural areas, like Guimaras, Sipalay, Siquijor, or any other place that has no Mall, no fancy hospital, and no excessive tourism.

 You decide what is plentiful for you, and that might have nothing to do with money!

-For those that love to watch my clothes, house and such: I made a vlog with the visualization of my spendings.
+For those that love to watch my clothes, house, and such: I made a vlog with the visualization of my spending.